Our (major jazz fan’s) guide to all the best jazz bars and clubs in London.

 Looking for the best jazz clubs in London?
 London’s packed with spots to showcase the best of traditional jazz and the city’s thriving contemporary jazz scene.

-Whether you want to visit the famous Ronnie Scott’s or delve into somewhere lesser-known, these are the places you shouldn’t miss.
+Whether you want to visit the famous Ronnie Scott’s or dive into somewhere lesser-known, pull up a chair, grab yourself a martini and let us guide you through the cool jazz places you simply shouldn’t miss.

 Best Jazz Clubs in London